linuxpy76/PyNetNetworkAutomation/notes.md

 flags=re.M
 ```

-This makes the ^ & $ to instead of being beginning and end of the entire string it instead matches per line.
+This makes the ^ & $ to instead of being beginning and end of the entire string it matches per line.